Self-Help Research - Statutes, Court Rules, and More

 When practicing in the Courts of Common Pleas in Pennsylvania (the county, trial level courts), both the state rules and the county rules should be consulted.
 For how to access the Pennsylvania State Court Rules, see the PA Court Rules page of this guide.
 For information on accessing the court rules for other Pennsylvania counties, see the Pennsylvania Court Rules - County guide.

-For other ways to access the Philadelphia court rules, including in print as well as on subscription legal databases like Lexis and Westlaw, see the Pennsylvania Court Rules - County guide.
+For other ways to access the Philadelphia court rules, including in print as well as on subscription legal databases like Lexis and Westlaw (which are available in the library), see the Pennsylvania Court Rules - County guide.
 This guide also details how to access older versions of the court rules.